olive-language/olive/docs/basics.md

 # Basic Syntax and Types

-Olive's syntax is designed to be clean and easy to read.
-The language is "statically typed," which means the compiler helps you keep track of what kind of data your variables are holding.
+Olive's syntax is clean and structured.
+It's statically typed, but the compiler is smart enough to infer most types for you.

 ## Variables and Mutability

 You declare variables with `let`.
-By default, once you give a variable a value, you can't change it (it's "immutable").
+By default, variables are **immutable**—once a value is assigned, it cannot be changed.
+This simplifies reasoning about the program's state.

 ```python
 let name = "Olive"
 # name = "New Name"  <-- This would be an error
 ```

-If you know a variable's value will need to change, use `let mut`:
+To allow a variable to change, use `let mut`:

 ```python
 let mut count = 0